Welkon/SpexFlow/README.md

 - **Locked**: node cannot be dragged and won't be reset by Chain; useful for "stable cached context".
 - **Muted**: node returns empty output immediately (no API calls); useful for temporarily disabling branches.

+### Spec Dashboard

+- Specs live outside the canvas and reference existing nodes by ID (input + outputs).
+- Running a spec injects its content into the input node, then chain-runs from there.
+- Outputs are collected from the selected nodes and stored in per-spec run history.
+- Star a spec as a **template** to create new specs with the same input/output mapping.

 ## Node Types